DoraFactory/doravota/x/sponsor-contract-tx/README.md

 **We specifically seek feedback on:**

 - Security implications and potential attack vectors
-- Integration compatibility with other Cosmos modules
+- Integration compatibility with current Cosmos modules
 - Performance and gas efficiency considerations
 - Alternative design approaches